100 years and counting

 Due to increased growth and high demand, the premises were expanded in 2008 with a new production hall, new office areas and a unique wellness department for the employees, including spa and fitness facilities.
 At the same time, Aarbakke established itself internationally, together with the other companies in the Aarbakke Group.
 The Aarbakke Group however, was dissolved in 2012.

-As of July 2014, the company has 315 employees (37 apprentices).
-The turnover is NOK 800 million, expected to increase gradually in the years to come.
+As of October 2021, the company has 300 employees.
+The turnover is NOK 1 billion, expected to increase gradually in the years to come.
 99 percent of the production is related to the oil industry, customers being various subsea and oil service companies.